CiscoDevNet/ODL-Cluster-App/README.md

 Some details regarding the architecture:

 - each ODL node is configured with Time Series Data Repository (TSDR) and a database (HSQLDB) to persist stats data.
 This data base is shown becuase it is available in ODL (as is TSDR).
 Other databases and their attendent configuration are possible.
+TSDR interfaces wiht the database to persist stats and presents northbound APIs so apps can read the stats.
+Any application therefore DOES NOT need details of the specific database internals (i.e. schema).
+NOTE that the stats processed by TSDR and stored in the database are specific to the local ODL node only.

-- collector configured to recognize different stats and send them to the TSDR.
-The specific collector used with this solution processes stats related to collector operational and configured metrics.
+- each ODL nodes is configured with a collector to recognize specific stats and send them to the TSDR.
+The collector (called controller metrics or collector or CMC)) used with this solution processes stats related to ODL node function (i.e. CPU%, memory consumption, etc.) metrics.

 ![](odl-controller-cluster-app-arch.jpg)